WordPress is a great platform, but it might not be for you.

 |Customer support channels|

-If you’re interested in learning more about Wix, read our Wix expert review or click the button below.
+If you’re interested in learning more about Wix, read our expert Wix review.

 Even though I’m not a huge fan of GoDaddy’s hosting services, I think it does a great job of marketing a business.
 GoDaddy is the most well-known web host there is, and it’s where a lot of WordPress sites are hosted.

 But for customers who don’t want to host a WordPress site, GoDaddy offers the GoCentral website builder, which includes a lot of marketing features for small businesses.

 If you’re overwhelmed by the whole thought of creating a website, social profiles, and email marketing, GoDaddy’s GoCentral is a simple solution that combines them all.